 Who licenses the regulated and legal online betting sites in France?

-The regulatory body which governs online gaming and licensing in France is the Autorite de Regulation des Jeux en Ligne (ARJEL), or “the Regulatory Authority for Online Games.”
+The body that regulates and licenses online gaming in France is called the Autorite de Regulation des Jeux en Ligne (ARJEL), or the "Online Gaming Regulatory Authority".

 Can I access one EU country’s legal online gambling site from another?